Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 -->

 ### Data format for reporting
-The format of your report MUST be machine readable, and SHOULD be in a commonly used format.
+The format of your report MUST be machine-readable, and SHOULD be in a commonly used format.
 Examples of commonly used formats include YAML and JSON.
+Other formats can be selected, but they MUST allow for the same identifiers to be parsed.

 Examples of valid machine-readable submissions can be found in Appendix A.